-Today Saturday, 8th of March of 2014, the sun rose in Portland at 7:24 am and sunset will be at 8:04 pm.
-The moon will emerge in the northeast at an angle of 66º at 2:21 pm.
+Today Sunday, 14th of February of 2016, the sun will rise in Portland at 7:00 am and sunset will be at 8:35 pm.
+The moon will emerge in the east at an angle of 76º at 1:04 pm.

 The lunar phase is a Waxing Crescent.
-Today we have 12 hours and 40 minutes of sun.
-The solar transit is at 1:44 pm and the length of time the moon will be visible will be 9 hours and 39 minutes.
+Today we will have 13 hours and 35 minutes of sun.
+The solar transit will be at 1:48 pm and the length of time the moon will be visible will be 10 hours and 56 minutes.

-The tidal coefficient today is 37, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
-At noon the tidal coefficient drops to 34 to end the day with a tidal coefficient of 33.
-The tide heights today are 0.8 m, 0.2 m, 0.8 m and 0.6 m.
-We can compare these levels with the maximum high tide recorded in the tide tables for Portland which is of 1.2 m and a minimum height of 0.1 m.
+The tidal coefficient today is 64 (average).
+At noon the tidal coefficient drops to 58 to end the day with a tidal coefficient of 53.
+The tide heights today are 0.8 m, 0.2 m, 0.8 m and 0.4 m.
+We can compare these levels with the maximum high tide recorded in the tide tables for Portland which is of 1.3 m and a minimum height of 0.0 m.